Why & How To Switch From Squarespace to WordPress

 Initially, I also used Squarespace but later moved to WordPress because of more opportunities.
 And I think it’s the most crucial move of my entire life.

 So in this article, I’ll explain how I moved from Squarespace to WordPress, what my journey was like, and whether you should make the switch or not.
-And honestly, whether you should switch depends on your needs.

 Overview: Squarespace vs. WordPress